Watch Nicki Minaj and Lil Wayne's Raunchy Good Form Video

 The 35-year-old rapper added her Young Money labelmate to the "Good Form" remix, after previously collaborating this year on her song "Rich Sex" and his song "Dark Side of the Moon."

-Mike WiLL Made-It produced "Good Form" remix.
+Mike WiLL Made-It produced the "Good Form" remix.

 In the song's chorus, a flirty and playful Minaj raps, "I tell him eat the cookie 'cause it's good for him / And when he eat the cookie he got good form / He know I don't ever cheat because I'm good to him / Might gotta have his baby, nurses yellin' push for him / You see I let him eat the cookie 'cause it's good for him / And when he bite, he eat the cookie he got good form / He know that when I'm pullin' up I'm in a good foreign / I be like ooh he love me, ooh he love me, good form / Come on, come on, come on / I be like ooh he love me, ooh he love me, good form."